ldonoso/config/README.markdown

 The following Vim key mapping is quite useful to rebuild the tag file in the directory of the current source file:
     :nmap ,t :!(cd %:p:h;ctags -f .tags *)&

+Note: ctags doesn't indexes all kind of symbols (i.e. it doesn't index the local variables by default).
+You can see which kinds indexed with:
+    ctags --list-kinds=c++

 # 256 colors terminal
 install ncurses-term